 The Company currently generates licensing revenue from a limited number of distribution agreements, which is entirely derived from royalties earned on the global sales of Pliaglis, as well as from sales and development milestones under the various arrangements.
-The Company earned \$3,967 in licensing revenue during fiscal 2021, representing 24% of the Company's consolidated revenues.
+In Fiscal 2022, the Company earned \$1,800 in licensing revenue representing 7.7% of the Company's consolidated revenue, of which \$1,359 (US\$1,000) was from minimum guaranteed royalties under the Taro Agreement.
+There can be no assurance that Taro will not terminate the Taro Agreement which would terminate the minimum royalty payments.
 There can be no assurance that the Company's partners' sales and marketing efforts will be successful, or that they will continue to allocate the same level of resources to promote the product and that pharmacies and medical clinics will continue to purchase the product for resale to their own customers.
 A decrease in our partners' sales, marketing efforts or the loss of a significant partner in a territory could have a materially negative impact on the Company's business conditions and results of operations.